-- An identified chronic medical condition and physician's orders certifying that the applicant has a need for DAHS. - One or more function limitation(s) and the potential to benefit therapeutically from DAHS, as determined by a health assessment of the applicant's medical needs.
-The health assessment will identify the functional need or needs and the therapeutic benefit the applicant will receive from personal care, habilitative or restorative activities by participation in DAHS.

-The provider agency completes Form 3055, Physician's Orders (DAHS), and Form 3050, DAHS Health Assessment/Individual Service Plan, for new enrollments, for transfers to a different DAHS provider agency, and if the recipient's condition changes.
+- DAHS must be prescribed by a physician who has certified that the individual has a need for DAHS because of an identified chronic medical condition. - The individual must be able to benefit therapeutically from DAHS, as determined by a health assessment of the individual's medical needs.
+The health assessment will inform of the functional need or needs, as defined by 40 Texas Administrative Code §98.206, which will be addressed and of the therapeutic benefit the individual will receive from personal care, habilitative or restorative activities by participation in DAHS. - Form 3055, Physician's Orders (DAHS), and Form 3050, DAHS Health Assessment/Individual Service Plan, must be utilized for new enrollments, for transfers to a different DAHS facility, and if the individual's condition changes.

-Note: A physician cannot be reimbursed for completing Form 3055 if they received Medicaid reimbursement for the diagnosis and treatment of the person's illness that makes them eligible for DAHS.
+If a physician has accepted Medicaid payments for the diagnosis and treatment of the individual's illness that makes him eligible for DAHS, that physician cannot bill the individual for completing Form 3055.